griffina/griffina.github.io/_posts/2014-06-01-golang-on-azure.md

 ---
 layout: post
 title: "Golang on Azure"
-description: "Running a Golang website on Microsoft Azure"
+description: "Creating a Golang website on Microsoft Azure"
 tags: [Go, Golang, Azure, Cloud]
 ---

-# Running a [Golang](http://golang.org/) website on [Azure](http://azure.microsoft.com/)
+# Creating a [Golang](http://golang.org/) website on [Azure](http://azure.microsoft.com/)

 You can run a [Go](http://golang.org/) website on [Microsoft Azure](http://azure.microsoft.com/) in the same way as [Jetty](http://www.eclipse.org/jetty/) or [Tomcat](http://tomcat.apache.org/) runs on Azure, with the Go website sitting behind IIS in a reverse proxy configuration.
+This is an [Azure website](http://azure.microsoft.com/en-us/services/web-sites/) not a [VM running on Azure](http://azure.microsoft.com/en-us/services/virtual-machines/).

 To set this up: